YieldMakes around 30 chips

-Grind up enough Purple Corn Kernels for 12 tsps. either in your blender or coffee grinder if you have one.(There are a few sites where you can buy purple corn kernels – just do a search).
+2. Grind up enough Purple Corn Kernels for 12 teaspoons.
+Either in your blender or coffee grinder if you have one.(There are a few sites where you can buy purple corn kernels – just do a search.

-It should take several hours for the chips to get hard (4 or 6) and than you can turn them over.
-Just keep checking them for desired crispy-ness.
+7. It should take several hours for the chips to get hard (4 or 6) and than you can turn them over.
+Just keep checking them for desired crispiness.

 Queenfluff's ThoughtsBy queenfluff

 NOTE: This recipe is for home use only.
-My bf and I sell this for our raw food home business so this is not for commerical sale use!
-Please respect that! ;)
+My bf and I sell this for our raw food home business so this is not for commercial sale use!

 Print This Recipe (PDF)